Blog

 Other Types of Decision Engines

-Beyond traditional and AI-driven models, several specialized types of decision engines address unique business needs, guiding users through structured processes or supporting composable enterprise architectures.
+Beyond traditional and AI-driven models, several specialized types of decision engines also exist in 2026 to address unique business needs.

 Guided or Branching Decision Engines (Wizard Type)